-The Joint Commission (TJC) is an independent, not-for-profit organization established over 50 years ago.
-TJC is the world leader in evaluating the quality and safety of care delivered in over 17,000 health care organizations across the country- from hospitals to home care providers, nursing homes, assisted living facilities, outpatient clinics, behavioral health centers, critical access hospitals and health care networks.
+The Joint Commission (TJC) is an independent, not-for-profit organization founded in 1951.
+TJC is the world leader in evaluating the quality and safety of care delivered in over 21,000 health care organizations across the country- from hospitals to home care providers, nursing homes, assisted living facilities, outpatient clinics, behavioral health centers, critical access hospitals and health care networks.
 TJC is governed by a board that includes physicians, nurses, medical directors, and consumers.
 Any individual, including those who provide care, treatment and services at the organization, may report concerns to The Joint Commission when the organization has not adequately prevented or corrected problems that can have or have had a serious adverse impact on patients.
 The organization will take no disciplinary or punitive action because an employee or other individual reports safety or quality-of-care concerns to The Joint Commission.

 Why Joint Commission (TJC)?